Classic T‑shirt

 At the same time, Hill also began his own company, Thomas A. Hill Ltd. Operating from a large factory on Castle Gate, Nottingham, it was founded to make exceptionally high-quality underwear from the world’s finest cashmere, merino wool, silk and cotton.
 Hill operated modern machinery and excellent working conditions, understanding long before it was conventional that not only was it morally important to treat employees well but it also led to higher quality products.

-In 1908, the company began making some of the world’s first T-shirts.
-They were made from Sea Island cotton which was the world’s finest and rarest cotton and like all his products they were exceptionally high quality and works of real craftsmanship.
+In the early 1900s, the company began making some of the world’s first T-shirts.
+They were made from Sea Island cotton, the world’s finest and rarest cotton, and like all Hill's products, they were exceptionally high quality and works of exceptional craftsmanship.